gis-ops/tutorials/valhalla/Valhalla_configure_use_local.md

 If this is the case, Valhalla seems to be installed.
 So you can continue.

-## 2. Create the needed folders
+### Create the needed folders
-First you will need to create a few folders in your home folder where you are going to store all the files needed to configure and run Valhalla:
+Then you will need to create a few folders in your home folder where you are going to store all the files needed to configure and run Valhalla:

 ```bash
 mkdir ~/valhalla && cd $_